-— The ability to authorize a banking transaction with the face or access a mobile app with the iris seems more secure and simple than doing so with a user name and password— banks and financial sector companies assured us, — but the market is not yet mature enough for its adoption.
-When you have more customers in this sector, come back and knock on our door, we will surely incorporate it. — It was not until the incorporation of biometric sensors in mobile devices when these technologies began to be massively adopted for a wide range of use cases.
+— The ability to authorize a banking transaction with your face or access a mobile app with your iris seems more secure and simple than doing so with a user name and password— banks and financial sector companies assured us, — but the market is not yet mature enough for its adoption.
+When you have more customers in this sector, come back and knock on our door, we will surely incorporate it. — It was not until the incorporation of biometric sensors in mobile devices when these technologies began to be massively adopted for a wide range of uses.

 On the other hand, we quickly closed projects with our digital signature solution, many of them with clinics in the health sector.
 In this case the advantages were so obvious that its use was soon standardized, as our biometric signature meets all legal requirements set out in the many regulations and standards for electronic and digital signatures, removing paper, making the process more eco-friendly and consequently reducing costs, while improving the user experience and allowing the signing process anywhere at any time.

-The potential of the use of biometric recognition technologies has no limits and with the same premise of avoiding physical contact between patients and healthcare staff, we can see solutions that range from contactless access to information at kiosks through facial or voice recognition (biometric authentication), to door opening and access to physical rooms with multi-biometrics.
+The potential use of biometric recognition technologies has no limits and with the same premise of avoiding physical contact between patients and healthcare staff, we can see solutions that range from contactless access to information at kiosks through facial or voice recognition (biometric authentication), to door opening and access to physical rooms with multi-biometrics.

-However, in order to authenticate a user through biometrics we need to have the user previously registered in the system with some biometric samples to make the matching each time we verify its identity.
+However, in order to authenticate a user through biometrics we need to have the user previously registered in the system with some biometric samples to make the matching each time we verify their identity.

-The process for the user would be simple, using state-of-the-art technology based on artificial intelligence, deep learning and neural networks: The patient is asked to show his/her identity document to the camera, the document is automatically scanned and validated, the information is collected by OCR (or NFC) and finally a selfie with liveness detection is made to match the selfie with the picture on the id document using biometric algorithms.
+The process for the user would be simple, using state-of-the-art technology based on artificial intelligence, deep learning and neural networks: The patient is asked to show their identity document to the camera, the document is automatically scanned and validated, the information is collected by OCR (or NFC) and finally a selfie with liveness detection is made to match the selfie with the picture on the id document using biometric algorithms.

 In conclusion, our solutions based on biometrics allow the verification of the identity of patients in digital environments from the first moment in which they begin their relationship with the clinic through the scan and verification of their ID card in a digital registration process to multi-biometric recognition each time they access the system or consult their history, including the biometric signature with legal validity of consents and documents.